Hes-Siemelink/instacli/instacli-spec/core-concepts/Anatomy of Instacli files.md

 structure and pitfalls already, and you get editor support out-of-the-box.
 It's also way easier for the implementation to parse it than a custom format.

-Instacli's Yaml flavor is 'disguised JSON' and does not rely on special Yaml features like directives.
+Instacli does add some additional formatting on top of Yaml, for example the variable syntax `${..}`.

-Instacli adds some additional formatting on top of Yaml, for example the variable syntax `${..}`.
+Instacli's Yaml flavor does not rely on special Yaml features like directives.
+It is used as a human-friendly way of writing JSON..

 ### Multiple commands and `---`